PoisotLab/ms_metaweb_transfer/README.md

 in machine learning that (unintentional) black box algorithms are not necessarily a bad thing [@Holm2019DefBla], as long as their constituent parts can be examined (which is the case with our method).
-But more importantly, data hold more information that we may thought; as such, even algorithms that are disconnected from the model can make correct guesses most of the time [@Halevy2009UnrEff]; in fact, in an instance of ecological forecasting of spatio-temporal systems, model-free approaches (*i.e.* drawing all of their
+But more importantly, data hold more information than we might think; as such, even algorithms that are disconnected from the model can make correct guesses most of the time [@Halevy2009UnrEff]; in fact, in an instance of ecological forecasting of spatio-temporal systems, model-free approaches (*i.e.* drawing all of their